iscaas/NASA-AI-Trajectory-Optimization-2020-2024/CDRL-SAC-2Body/README.md

 <![CDRL based GTO to GEO transfer](/CDRL-SAC-2Body/paper-outputs/GTO-GEO.gif) > | <![CDRL based GTO to GEO transfer](/CDRL-SAC-2Body/paper-outputs/SuperGTO-GEO.gif) >

+#
+This repository is managed by [@talhazaidi13](https://github.com/talhazaidi13) from ISCAAS Research Lab.
+Contributions to this repository are made by the lab team, with key management and oversight by [@talhazaidi13](https://github.com/talhazaidi13).

 ## Files Description

 - `config.py`: Contains the configurations or initial parameters to run the code.